LewisCM14/allotment/CONTRIBUTING.md

     printf "JWT_PUBLIC_KEY=" && cat public.pem | tr '\n' '\\n' && printf "\n"
     ```

-    Copy the complete output lines (e.g., `JWT_PRIVATE_KEY=...`) and paste them into your `.env` file, replacing the existing JWT key variables.
+    Copy the complete output lines (e.g., `JWT_PRIVATE_KEY=...`) and paste them into your `.env` file for local development.

-    **Important**: Ensure no extra characters (like spaces or backslashes) are accidentally introduced at the beginning or end of the key values when pasting.
-The key value should start directly with `-----BEGIN...`.
+    > When pasting the key into your environment variables file ensure no extra characters (like spaces, quotes, or backslashes) are accidentally introduced at the very beginning or end of the key's value.
+The key value itself should start directly with `-----BEGIN RSA PRIVATE KEY-----` (or `-----BEGIN PUBLIC KEY-----`) and end with `-----END RSA PRIVATE KEY-----` (or `-----END PUBLIC KEY-----`), with `\\n` representing the newlines.

     > You can now safely delete the temporary key files (`private.pem` and `public.pem`) as they're stored in your environment variables.